 But where do you start?
 And what are the “right” areas to be efficient?
 Here are a few ideas to kickstart the process.

-Little Things That Add Up
+Find Little Things That Can Add Up

-- Design a prototype/mockup.
+- Design a prototype/mockup;

-- Build the product.
+- Build the product;

-- Testing and final revisions.
+- Test and make any final revisions;

 To speed things up and increase accuracy, you might create an online questionnaire that asks all the important questions.
-Once you have the answers, you can follow up and clarify client needs.
+Once you have the answers, you can follow up and clarify your client’s needs.

-Build Templates and Libraries
+Build Templates and Libraries for Quick Access

 Simplify or Outsource Non-Design Tasks

-Billing is one area that can always be made leaner.
-In my own business, I realized that my billing scheme was too complicated.
-I was spending way more time than I wanted on sending out monthly invoices (often for very small amounts of money).
+Billing is an area that can always be made leaner.
+For instance, I realized that my billing scheme was too complicated.
+I was spending more time than I wanted on sending out monthly invoices (often for very small amounts of money).

-This is where you might consider enlisting the services of another professional to help.
-It really depends on your specific needs and budget.
-But having someone you can trust to carry out some responsibilities can help you focus on what you do best.
+This is where you might consider enlisting the services of another professional.
+Much depends on your specific needs and budget.
+But having someone you can trust to carry out these tasks can help you focus on what you do best.